BrowserBox/BrowserBox/README.md

 ## Commercial Options

+If you want to use VF commercially your only option is to purchase an [#licensing](S license), which permits non-competing uses.
+If you'd like to license VF for purposes that competete with us, we'll have to negotiate an agreement.

 Viewfinder Pro is provided by the [Dosyago Corporation](https://github.com/dosyago) as a commercial offering in two flavors: individual, and self-hosted.

 **Self-hosted**

-Includes the provision of software, license and various tiers of service.
-Basic cost principle is based on time (not scale): time you want the license for, time of the latest update you want, and time it takes us to service your deployment.
+Includes the provision of the VF Pro software, an S license and various tiers of service.
+The basic cost principle is established on time (not scale): time you want the license for, time of the latest update you want, and time it takes us to service your deployment.
 Targeted at SMBs up to Enterprise.

 - Various configurable packages available with either perpetual or yearly licensing, and included service and consulting.
 - Starts at USD6,700 a year for non-perpetual single year license plus minimal service.